yifanyin11/Gazebo_ROS_Simulations/README.md

 ### Dependencies

-The package runs on Ubuntu 20.04 and ROS noetic.
+This ROS package runs on Ubuntu 20.04 and ROS noetic.

 ### Installing

-The packages will have to be built from sources in a Catkin workspace:
+The package will have to be built from sources in a Catkin workspace:
 ```
 cd $HOME/catkin_ws/src